How to Remove TBOM/Fortiva From Your Credit Report

 Removing TBOM/Fortiva from Your Credit Report

-Credit Saint specializes in removing inquiries and other in accurate negative marks from your credit report.
+If you need assistance, consider using a professional credit repair service like Credit Saint to help with the dispute process.
+They specialize in removing inquiries and other in accurate negative marks from your credit report.
 In addition to removing inquiries, they can help you dispute (and possibly remove) the following items:

 • late payments